anjalisilva/libraryStatistics/README.md

     expenditures in United States Dollars (USD) as ratios in comparison to various statistics reported in the annual survey of ARL as bar plots.
 This ratio shows question 6 on ARL survey as the numerator.
-3.  ***visTotalLibMaterialsExp*** visualize total library materials expenditures in United States Dollars (USD) as ratios in comparison to various statistics reported in the annual survey of ARL as bar plots.
+3.  ***visTotalLibMaterialsExp*** permit to visualize total library materials expenditures in United States Dollars (USD) as ratios in comparison to various statistics reported in the annual survey of ARL as bar plots.
 This ratio shows question 7 on ARL survey as the numerator.
-4.  ***visProfStaffSalaries*** visualize salaries of professional library staff in United States Dollars (USD), as ratios in comparison to various statistics reported in the annual survey of ARL as bar plots.
+4.  ***visProfStaffSalaries*** permit to visualize salaries of professional library staff in United States Dollars (USD), as ratios in comparison to various statistics reported in the annual survey of ARL as bar plots.
 This ratio shows question 8a on ARL survey as the numerator.
-5.  ***visProfStaffCounts*** visualize library professional staff counts, full-time equivalent (FTE), as ratios in comparison to various statistics reported in the annual survey of ARL as bar plots.
+5.  ***visProfStaffCounts*** permit to visualize library professional staff counts, full-time equivalent (FTE), as ratios in comparison to various statistics reported in the annual survey of ARL as bar plots.
 This ratio shows question 13a on ARL survey as the numerator.
-6.  ***visSupStaffCounts*** visualize library support staff counts, full-time equivalent (FTE), as ratios in comparison to various statistics reported in the annual survey of ARL as bar plots.
+6.  ***visSupStaffCounts*** permit to visualize library support staff counts, full-time equivalent (FTE), as ratios in comparison to various statistics reported in the annual survey of ARL as bar plots.
 This ratio shows question 13b on ARL survey as the numerator.
-7.  ***customRatioBuilder*** build and visualize a custom ratio based on user selected numerator and denominator from various statistics reported in the annual survey of ARL.
+7.  ***customRatioBuilder*** permit to build and visualize a custom ratio based on user selected numerator and denominator from various statistics reported in the annual survey of ARL.
-8.  ***indexTableGenerator*** build a table containing Association of Research Libraries (ARL) Investment Index over years as reported in the annual survey.
+8.  ***indexTableGenerator*** permit to build a table containing ARL Investment Index over years as reported in the annual survey.

 An overview of the package is illustrated below: